 the handler can be at any of the 3 post it note positions as training progresses, and their dog will still hop into the box

 To support all of this criteria, I added appropriate visual reminders : 1. in a reward area in the box on the flat (here, the Manners Minder Treat n Train remote treat dispenser), 2. the 3 Post-it notes indicating handler position, and 3.the big orange cone as an end point.
-My goal of reducing the need for me to constantly be supervised by me had been achieved!

 Moving on to

 Here's some more context for you.
 As Jambo descends the A-frame, she anticipates hopping in to the PVC square thanks to all of that foundation work on the flat.
 She also expects a food reward to appear on that orange target plate (she is familiar with both the Manners Minder from previous pics as well as a target plate.)
 When she's successfully hit the yellow zone of the contact obstacle, the reward appears at the plate.
-I continued to add the visual reminder post-its on the floor next to the A-frame, though they aren't seen in these pictures.
+I continued to add the visual reminder post-its on the floor next to the A-frame for the humans, though they aren't seen in these pictures.